 Event Type Policy Conditions Description Asset not seen Not seen for, Affected Asset, Schedule Detects previously identified assets in the Affected Asset Group that are removed from the network for the specified duration of time during the specified time range.
-Change in USB configuration Affected Assets, Schedule Detects when a USB device is connected to or removed from a Windows-based workstation.
-The policy applies to changes to an asset in the Affected Asset Group during the specified time range.
+Rediscovered Asset Inactive for, Affected Assets, Schedule Detects an asset that comes online or begins communicating again after being offline for a period of time.